“With democracy under attack and authoritarianism on the rise worldwide, The Broken Promise is an important and timely film that everyone

 “Through moving testimonies spanning the globe and history, The Broken Promise shows us the warning signs that

 societies are moving to genocidal policies.
-A beautiful and timely film.” — Ruth Ben-Ghiat
+A beautiful and timely film.” — Ruth Ben-Ghiat, author, Strongmen: From Mussolini to the Present

 From the Armenian Genocide to Bosnia to Rwanda to China to Ukraine, the message is painfully clear: genocide is not a once-in-a-generation event humanity can witness, wring its collective hands over, and consign to the history books.
 It is a tool authoritarians wield all too easily — and consumerism is complicit in its use.

 American Public Television will distribute The Broken Promise to PBS stations under a three-year, multi-play license in the United States, beginning in January 2024.
-KQED is the presenting station and will premiere the film December 8, 2023 in the Bay Area.
+KQED is the presenting station and premiered the film December 8, 2023.

 Meet the Cast